 Many IVF patients find the “two week wait” the hardest part (even when its only 10 days!).
 Acupuncture may be a useful support during this time to keep the mind calm and the stress hormones low.

-One of the things mentioned a lot in a traditional Chinese medicine gynaecology textbook, is the term “Regulating the Cycle”.
+One of the things you see mentioned often in a traditional Chinese medicine gynaecology textbook, is the term “Regulating the Cycle”.
 This refers to the ideal of a 28 day menstrual cycle (give or take a few days), and a regular ovulation occurring around the middle of that cycle.
-This is one of the first aims […]
+Achieving this ideal is one of […]

 Janevic T et al, Fert Stert 2014, vol 102, p 530-538 Fertility and Sterility When nearly 200 men were assessed for stress and semen quality, a clear association was apparent between stressful life events and perceived stress and lower sperm count.
 However work related stress did not have an impact.
 This study is included here, […]